tomifischer/outdated-aur-package-installer/README.md

 As an example, suppose we have a ROS installation under /opt/ros/kinetic and the system boost libraries have since the last (re-)installation been updated from 1.63 to 1.64.
 Many ROS libraries will be linked to boost 1.63 and need to be recompiled.
 Knowing this, we can execute the script

-  ./search-and-install.py -i /opt/ros/kinetic boost 1.63
+  `./search-and-install.py -i /opt/ros/kinetic boost 1.63`

 which will reinstall every ROS package with outdated files.

-Ignoring th installation flag (-i) will only print the outdated packages to the screen.
+Ignoring the installation flag (-i) will only print the outdated packages to the screen.